 Kultalähde is a natural spring located in protected Hyyppäränharju ridge area in Kiikala village in Salo municipality.
 It is a small spring with crystal clear water.
-I have been meaning to visit Kultalähde for a long time, but somehow I thought it isn’t easy to reach.
-Turns out it is, if you don’t mind descending a steep hill about 500 meters from the parking lot.
+I have been meaning to visit Kultalähde for a long time, but somehow, I thought it isn’t easy to reach.
+Turns out it is, if you don’t mind descending and ascending steep hills along the way.

 There are many local legends about Kultalähde.
 According to one story both Kultalähde and Silmälähde springs located in Kiikala village used to be ancient burial sites.
 I had this in my mind when I arrived to Kultalähde.
-I decided to walk to the other side of the spring to take few pictures.
 When I got there, I saw something white at the bottom of the lake.
 I tried to focus my sight to the round thing in the lake, several meters deep, and to me it looked like it had two black holes in it.
 For a brief moment it looked like a skull!
 Suddenly, I saw a black fish swimming over the white “skull”.
 I was so spooked.
-I tried to take a picture of the “skull” but I was afraid I’m gonna drop my phone in the water.
+I tried to take a picture of the “skull” but I was afraid I’m going to drop my phone in the water.
 After staring at the “skull” for a good amount of time I decided it was probably a plastic bag or something like that.
 In any case, it was too big to be an animal skull.

 According to another legend Kultalähde has a treasure.
 Someone had spotted a moonshine still at the bottom of the lake, full of jewels.
 They had tried to lift it up but failed.
 After that attempt the moonshine still was spotted only on Midsummer nights.
 If you wanted the treasure, you were not supposed to approach the spring with even number of people.
 And you were supposed to be silent.
 Three men tried their luck and tried to lift the treasure on one Midsummer night, but just when they were getting it to the surface, one of them talked.
 The treasure sank back to the bottom and hasn’t been seen since.
 Men and their loose lips!